KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 1, Introduction.md

 <img src="images/KBtopstukkenMemeEN.jpg" width="70%" align="right"/>

 *In this [series of 5 articles](index.md) I show the added value of putting images and metadata of [digitised collection highlights](https://www.kb.nl/galerij/digitale-topstukken) of the KB, national library of the Netherlands, into the Wikimedia infrastructure.
-By putting our collection highlights into Wikidata, Wikimedia Commons and Wikipedia, dozens of new functionalities have been added: now you can do things with this digital collection that were not possible before.*
+By putting our collection highlights into Wikidata, Wikimedia Commons and Wikipedia, dozens of new functionalities have been added: now you can do things with these digital objects that were not possible before.*

 ## Collection highlights of the KB
 Before I dive into the details, I need to explain a bit about the the collection highlights of the KB, and which things you can do with them on the 'native' websites of the KB.